Glissando/Digivolution-Graphs/README.md

 1. Megas are the most populated stage of digimon evolution, followed by champions and ultimates.
 2. Virus digimon are the most promiment in the game with them totaling around 112(33%), vaccine and data following them with 97(28%) and 81(24%) total digimon respectively.
 3. The distance between nodes is fairly uniform.
-4. Champion and Ultimate digimon are [central](https://en.wikipedia.org/wiki/Centrality) to the graph.
+4. Champion and ultimate digimon are [central](https://en.wikipedia.org/wiki/Centrality) to the graph.
-5. The graph is [connected](https://en.wikipedia.org/wiki/Connectivity_(graph_theory)#Connected_graph) Meaning every single vertex there is path between every single vertex.
+5. The graph is [connected](https://en.wikipedia.org/wiki/Connectivity_(graph_theory)#Connected_graph) meaning there is a path between every single vertex.
 Which for the game means any digimon can become any other digimon.

 ## Credits
 All the data used in this project was obtained from [DigiDB](http://digidb.io/)